How to Write a Compelling Psychology EE

 - Plagiarism: Presenting someone else's work as your own is a serious academic offense.
 Solution: Cite all sources properly and use plagiarism detection software to check your work.

-Actionable Tip: Review your essay carefully for these common mistakes before submitting it.
+Useful Tip: Review your essay carefully for these common mistakes before submitting it.
 Ask a friend or teacher to read your essay and provide feedback.

 Advanced Tips/Strategies Section